Click the images to see them larger above!

 The primary tumor was below the adrenal gland above his left kidney.
 The cancer spread to his bone marrow and he began treatment at the end of January 2007.
 Between January 2007 and April 2008, Cole received 6 chemo treatments, several surgeries including tumor removal, a successful stem cell transplant at CHOP, and 12 sessions of localized radiation followed by 6 months of Accutane treatment.
 Cole underwent his treatment and countless tests always with a smile and an acceptance of all of the new people that were helping to save his life.
 Later in 2008, he was diagnosed with high frequency hearing loss caused by one of the chemotherapy drugs he received during treatment.
 He wears hearing aids full time and uses an in-class transmitter to help with school work.
 Cole works very hard for every grade he receives and he has been a consistent honor roll student since the 3rd grade.

-As of May 2016, Cole is now 12 years old and attends 6th grade at Bunker Hill Middle School in Sewell, New Jersey.
-He has been in remission for 9 years and has annual checkups in survivor clinic at A.I.
+As of May 2018, Cole is now 14 years old, in the 7th grade and a diligent student.
+He has been in remission for 10 years and has annual checkups in survivor clinic at A.I.
 DuPont in Wilmington, Delaware.
 Cole has an incredible sense of humor, an infectious personality and enjoys life to the fullest.
 The boy who was given the bleakest of outlooks survived his cancer and thrives!
 He is a born and bred across-the-board Philadelphia sports teams fan: Phillies, Eagles, Union and Flyers.
 He cheers for them all!
 He knows all of the up to the minute information on team trades, player activities and loves to chat about all things sports.
 Cole is a red belt in kickboxing and will be working toward his black belt in 2016.
 Cole plays piano, including composing original songs, and starred along with his 2 sisters in The Little Mermaid Jr. musical at his school.
 He loves everything WWE, enjoys gaming on his iPad and plays Xbox.
-His true passion comes from his speaking and fundraising on behalf of Alex’s Lemonade Stand Foundation year-round with his twin sister Maeve and 13-year-old sister Maggie.
+His true passion comes from his speaking and fundraising on behalf of Alex’s Lemonade Stand Foundation year-round with his twin sister Maeve and 15-year-old sister Maggie.
 Maggie and Maeve have provided endless support to Cole during his cancer battle and now during his survivorship by lending their voices and tiem to fundraise for ALSF.
 Cole has spoken about his story to groups of 5 to 900 and he brings an inspiring perspective to the cause from growing up as a Stage 4 cancer survivor.
 He proves every day that his survival is nothing short of a miracle and he will never let his past cancer diagnosis determine his future.
 Together with his family, Cole continues to fight for cures for childhood cancer, one cup at a time.

 Written by Keren Fitzgerald, Cole's Proud Mom